 The Tire Pressure Monitoring Telltale Light will illuminate in the instrument cluster, and an audible chime will be activated, when one or more of the four active road tire pressures are low.
-In addition, the EVIC will display a "LOW TIRE PRESSURE" message for a minimum of five seconds, an "Inflate to XX" message and a graphic display of the pressure value(s) with the low tire(s) "flashing."
+In addition, the EVIC will display a "LOW TIRE PRESSURE" message for a minimum of five seconds.
+An "Inflate to XX" message and a graphic display of the pressure value(s) with the low tire(s) "flashing" will also be displayed.
 Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.